 Famed veterinarian and author James Herriot has noted that “cats are connoisseurs of comfort.”
-When we think of comfort for our cats, items like soft beds and tasty treats come to mind.
+When we think of comfort for our cats, items like soft cat beds and tasty cat treats come to mind.
 But we should also think about a clean full bowl of water.
 Hydration is an extremely important part of your cat’s overall health.
 Exactly how much water should a cat drink every day?
-How can you make sure your feline is getting enough water?
+And how can you make sure your feline is getting enough water?

 How much water should a cat drink?
-The amount of water consumption depends on a variety of factors, including the size of your cat, the time of year and whether your cat’s diet includes wet food or dry cat food only.
+The amount of water consumption depends on a variety of factors, including the size of your cat, the time of year and whether your cat’s diet includes wet cat food or dry cat food only.
 If cats are given dry food only, they will require significantly more supplemental water to stay acceptably hydrated.
-Normally, a cat will require 2-4 ounces of fresh water in addition to its food.
+Normally, a cat will require 2-4 ounces of fresh water in addition to his food.
 Dry food is only 10 percent water, while canned is approximately 80 percent water.
 So obviously your cat is going to drink a lot more water if you are providing dry food only.

 How Can I Tell If My Cat Is Getting Enough Water?